 OECD’S BEPS initiative - Mauritius signs multilateral convention

-Akshar Maherally, Director, Taxation - IFS Group - a SANNE Company
+Akshar Maherally, Director, Taxation

 On 5 July 2017, Mauritius signed the Multilateral Instrument (MLI) developed by the OECD to implement tax treaty related measures aimed at preventing Base Erosion and Profit Shifting (BEPS) by multinational enterprises.